General questions about the MSW program

 Can I work while attending the MSW program?

-The School recognizes that many students will need to work part time while attending the MSW program.
+We recognize that many students need to work part time while attending the program.
 If you will be working while attending the program it is important to have flexible work hours to accommodate the class schedule and the field placement.

 What type of undergraduate education will best prepare me for the MSW program?

-You must have a baccalaureate degree with a liberal arts perspective from an accredited college or university to be considered for admission to the MSW program.
-Applicants must have successfully completed 6 quarter credits (or 4 semester credits) from each of the following three curricular areas:
+You must have a baccalaureate degree with a liberal arts perspective from an accredited college or university, or its international equivalent to be considered for admission to the MSW program.
+Applicants must demonstrate attainment of a liberal arts perspective by having successfully completed course work from each of the following three curricular areas:

 What is the minimum GPA for the MSW program?